claude42/logactiond/README.md

 At the moment in only supports observing logfiles via inotify and a polling backend.
 Goal is to support additional methods (systemd etc.) and platofrms (kqueue) as well.

-Right now, this should be considered alpha quality code and I don't suggest that you use it on production system. logactiond itself can't do too much harm but as it very likely will run iptables and the like, there's definitely potential for stuff to go wrong.
+Right now, the code  should be considered alpha quality code and I don't suggest that you use it on production system. logactiond itself can't do too much harm but as it very likely will run iptables and the like, there's definitely potential for stuff to go wrong.

 ## Installing / Getting started